Xenoposeidon: Discovery and history

 Fossil collector Philip James Rufford discovered the vertebra that would be later named Xenoposeidon in the early 1890s.
 It was found near Hastings in East Sussex, England, in rocks of the Hastings Bed Group.
 This formation dates to the Lower Cretaceous, and is within the Berriasian and Valanginian Stages.
 The vertebra was probably from the Berriasian portion of the Ashdown Beds within the Hastings, although precise information about the locality and stratigraphy have been lost if such data were ever recorded.

 The partial posterior back vertebra, cataloged as BMNH R2095, was briefly described by English naturalist and paleontologist Richard Lydekker in 1893.
 He thought that it might belong to Cetiosaurus brevis, better known today as Pelorosaurus conybearei.
 The bone attracted little attention for decades, sitting on a shelf at the British Natural History Museum in London for 113 years.
-Mike Taylor, a sauropod vertebra specialist, stumbled upon it and became interested in the unusual specimen, entering into a description of it with Darren Naish.
+Mike Taylor, a sauropod vertebra specialist, stumbled upon it and became interested in the unusual specimen, eventually describing it along with Darren Naish.

 The new genus was first announced by the British Palaeontological Association on November 15, 2007.
 The genus consists of the single species Xenoposeidon proneneukos.
 The generic name combines Greek xenos, "strange", with a reference to Poseidon, the "earth-shaker".
 The specific name means ‘forward sloping’ in Greek, in recognition of the anterior sloping of the neural arch.
 This unusual characteristic, along with its other distinctive features, prompted the authors to erect the new genus.